merrybabyxmas/anchored_flowmatching/docs/dataset-preparation.md

 - Reference and target videos must have *identical* resolution and length
 - Both reference and target videos should be preprocessed together using the same resolution buckets

-We provide an example script, [`scripts/compute_condition.py`](../scripts/compute_condition.py), to generate Canny reference videos for a given dataset.
+We provide an example script, [`scripts/compute_condition.py`](../scripts/compute_condition.py), to generate Canny reference videos for a given dataset, similar to the approach used in our example dataset.
 This script accepts a JSON file as the dataset configuration (such as the output from `caption_videos.py`) and updates it in-place by adding the filenames of the generated reference videos.

 ```bash